DOI-USGS/asc-public-docs/docs/getting-started/csm-stack/ingesting-tmc2.md

 ### Image Data, Label, and Template

 The `.img` image and `.xml` label are required to import a TMC image into the ISIS cube format.
-These can be downloaded [ISRO's interative map](https://chmapbrowse.issdc.gov.in) or [ISRO's PRADAN system for bulk downloads](https://pradan.issdc.gov.in/ch2/protected/payload.xhtml).
+These can be downloaded [ISRO's interactive map](https://chmapbrowse.issdc.gov.in) or [ISRO's PRADAN system for bulk downloads](https://pradan.issdc.gov.in/ch2/protected/payload.xhtml).
 (New users must register an account.)

 !!!
 Warning "Spice Kernel Coverage"

-    SPICE kernels are downloaded directly from ISRO's PRADAN system, SPICE coverage isn't complete so you can download images that do not have kernels avaiable for them yet.
-Either because PRADAN has no kernels for them for we haven't downloaded them yet as it's a very manual proccess.
+    SPICE kernels are downloaded directly from ISRO's PRADAN system, SPICE coverage isn't complete so you can download images that do not have kernels available for them yet.
+Either because PRADAN has no kernels for them for we haven't downloaded them yet as it's a very manual process.

     Check Available kernels with the following CURL command: